askui/askui-dev-docs/docs/docs/suite/ADE/annotations-for-training.md

     -WorkspaceId <String>
         (Optional) Workspace ID for the annotation.

+    -Token <String>
+        (Optional) Token for sending the annotation to the train endpoint.

     -Delay <Int32>
         (Optional) Delay in seconds before the screen freezes.
 Default is 0.

+    -Url <String>
+        (Optional) URL for the inference server.
+Default is https://inference.askui.com.

     -ConfigFile <String>
         *Experimental* (Optional) Absolute file path for the configuration to be loaded.